TomiwaAribisala-git/golang_musings/README.md

 - Capcacity of a Slice

 ### Maps
-- Maps maps unique keys to values, you can retrieve the value later by using its key
+- Maps map unique keys to values, you can retrieve the value later by using its key
 - All keys and values have the same data type, map supports only one data type at once
 ```go
 map[K]V